 And I’ll admit that it works out pretty okay in a lot of cases — I have loyal long-time customers and those customers refer others to me and that’s kept me going all these years.

-- A regular client who sent me loads of projects decided to go in a different direction with her business.
+- A regular client who sent me loads of sub-contract projects decided to go in a different direction with her business.
 And, steady income I relied on went with it.
 A big blow for sure, but not personal, just business.

-- One of my thought-leader, “connector” clients who used to put me in touch with lots of people which led to loads of work for many years took another job with another company and they had in-house people doing the stuff that I used to do for her, so I fell off her radar.
+- One of my thought-leader “connector” clients who used to put me in touch with lots of people (which led to loads of work for years) took another job with another company and they had in-house people doing the stuff that I used to do for her, so I fell off her radar.
 Ouch.